 Part-time Work for International Students

-We hope this article will serve as your guide in searching for the best location to study in the UK.
+We hope this article will serve as a guide as you search for the best location to study in the UK.
 Read more study guides on our Study in the UK Page.
-You can also check Available Programs in the United Kingdom for more study options!
+You can also check Available Programs for international students for more study options!

 About the Author: Hyun Lee